Reports to: (i.e. Council on Scientific Affairs): CSA

 (what the committee actually does in carrying out its responsibilities):

-Oversees development of paper standards from CLSI and ISO; nominates members to working from CLSI and ISO; oversees outbound liaisons of committees reporting to the CSA; input into the development of accuracy based material offered as proficiency and educational products.
+Oversees development of paper standards from CLSI and ISO; nominates members to CLSI and ISO document development committees; oversees outbound liaisons of committees reporting to the CSA; input into the development of accuracy based material offered as proficiency and educational products.

 Expertise or Experience Required: (i.e. knowledge of specific organ system, interviewing experience): Interest in establishing national and global standards.